PublicDatasets/news-sources/README.md

 ```
 action: Update or Remove
 criteria: List the relevant criteria
-proof: Explain why it failed the criteria
+proof: Explain why it failed the criteria or require an update
-site (this is the newsfeed you want to remove): https://badsite.com, https://badsite.com/rss
+site (this is the newsfeed you want to update or remove): https://badsite.com, https://badsite.com/rss
 ```

 Example: